neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Changes in attachment status include:

 - Attaching the tenant to a different pageserver
-- A page server restarting, and "re-attaching" its tenants on startup
+- A pageserver restarting, and "re-attaching" its tenants on startup

 These increments of attachment generation provide invariants we need to avoid split-brain issues in storage: